 A: Presenting the targeted version of the Workplace Pride employee survey results to top management helps them to better understand the strategic implications for LGBTI workplace inclusion and how they can interpret them for their own organisations.
 These presentations include detailed suggestions for improvements based upon Workplace Pride’s extensive experience in this area.

-Q: NEW How can we use Workplace Pride social media channels for promoting our LGBTI events?
+Q: How can we use Workplace Pride social media channels for promoting our LGBTI events?

 A: We offer our members the opportunity to re-post already existing material and make use of our large social media network (Facebook, LinkedIn, Twitter, Instagram) to help spread the word about their activities.

-Q: How can we promote/share the good practices from our organization, in the NH magazine?
+Q: NEW How can we promote/share the good practices from our organization, in the NH online?

-A: We offer our members the possibility to have specific articles highlighting their own best practices in the New Horizons magazine (both printed and online).
+A: We offer our members the possibility to have specific dedicated articles highlighting their own best practices in the New Horizons online.
 The level of coverage depends upon the membership level.
 Final editing is the prerogative of Workplace Pride.

 Q: What type of help can you give for the New Horizons input?